 Accessing RackConnect Cloud Servers

-There are several methods to access your RackConnect Cloud Servers.
-Following, is an overview of these methods.
+There are several methods available for accessing your RackConnected cloud servers; this article provides an overview of some of these methods.

-Direct access to RackConnect Cloud Servers via public IP address
+Direct access to RackConnected cloud servers via their public IP address

-Note: Disregard the initial public IP address assigned to your Cloud Server when it was built.
-When the RackConnect automation completes, that initial public IP address is no longer used.
+Note: Please disregard the initial public IP address assigned to your cloud servers when they are built; with RackConnect v2.0, the automation processes will deactivate the initial public IP address.

 Alternative Methods of Connecting to Your RackConnect Cloud Servers

-- If you are using a Cisco ASA as your RackConnect Edge Network Device, you can work with the Network Security Team to implement either a site-to-site VPN or client VPN solution to allow direct access to your Cloud Servers via their private IP addresses.
-This option also requires that you have an appropriate “Dedicated to Cloud Server(s)” network policy deployed to allow your VPN network to access your Cloud Servers.
+Alternatively, if you are using a Cisco ASA as your RackConnect edge network device, it may be feasible to use a site-to-site VPN or client VPN solution to allow direct access to your cloud servers.
+With RackConnect v2.0, this option will also require that you have an appropriate “Dedicated to Cloud Server(s)” network policy deployed to allow your VPN network to access your cloud servers.
+With RackConnect v3.0, this option will require access list entries be created to allow your VPN network to access your cloud servers.
+Please contact us if you are interested in setting up a VPN solution with your RackConnect environment.

-IMPORTANT NOTE: When connecting between your Cloud and Dedicated environments with RackConnect, you should always use the private IP addresses of your Dedicated and Cloud Servers.
+IMPORTANT NOTE: When connecting between your cloud and dedicated environments with RackConnect, you should always use the private IP addresses of your dedicated and cloud servers to avoid bandwidth charges.

 © 2011-2013 Rackspace US, Inc.